Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The Arctic Tundra is located between 60 and 75 degrees N and includes parts of Russia, Canada, Norway, Iceland and Alaska, among others.
 It occupies a combines 8m km^2^ and is defined by having a July isotherm of 10 degrees C. This means that t warmest month reaches a maximum temperature of 10 degrees (this is roughly equivalent to the tree line).
 The Arctic Circle is the southernmost point where the sun can remain below the horizon for 24 hours during certain seasons.

 The tundra is in a negative heat balance for 8-9 months of the year, releasing more heat than it takes in.
 This is a combination of polar cells in the atmosphere, and the Earth's tilt meaning that areas remain below the horizon, thus being in complete darkness for 2 months of the year.
-During these times, tempreatures may reach -40degC.
-The inverse is true in the summer, where the long daylight hours somewhat comprensate for the short growing season.
+During these times, temperatures may reach -40degC.
+The inverse is true in the summer, where the long daylight hours somewhat compensate for the short growing season.

 ### Physical factors on water

-The mean annual temperature is -15C, with precipitaiton between 50 and 350mm, with a mean of around 100mm annually - of which most is snow.
+The mean annual temperature is -15C, with precipitation between 50 and 350mm, with a mean of around 100mm annually - of which most is snow.

-The little energy due to poor insolation for most of the uear means that there is low absolute humidity.
+The little energy due to poor insolation for most of the year means that there is low absolute humidity.
 The freezing conditions mean there is low ground and soil moisture, with little rates of evaporation.
 As a result, there is limited groundwater and soil moisture stores, with permafrost below stopping percolation and subsequent groundwater flow.

 Seasonal changes in summer occur, with a few months of a positive heat balance.
 Insolation melts the snow on the surface and the active layer thaws, creating surficial stores with lakes and ponds, whilst permafrost stops any further infiltration.
 Evaporation is somewhat heightened here too, but still extremely slow.
-Overland flow in rivers may be high, with the Yukon rier reaching 24,600 cumecs in summer compared to 340 cumecs in the winter.
+Overland flow in rivers may be high, with the Yukon river reaching 24,600 cumecs in summer compared to 340 cumecs in the winter.

 Rocks remain largely impermeable, due to both the permafrost and solid water and the igneous geology with various interlocking crystals, reducing porosity.
 The relief is largely flat too, encouraging the waterlogging and pooling of water on the surface.

 ### Carbon cycle

 Permafrost is estimated to contain 1,600 GtC in the tundra.
-The main store of carbon is in the soil and permafrost: low temperatures mean little deompositional activity, and it may take thousands of years for plants to decompose.
+The main store of carbon is in the soil and permafrost: low temperatures mean little decompositional activity, and it may take thousands of years for plants to decompose.
 The biomass store is very little  due to the extreme temperatures.